TheRealSoutrikDas/StackIt-A-Minimal-Q-A-Forum-Platform/README.md

 StackIt is a modern web app built with [Next.js 14](https://nextjs.org/) using the App Router, TypeScript, TailwindCSS, and Quill.js for rich text editing.
 It provides a clean interface for content creation and includes a responsive dashboard with metric cards.

 ---
+# Probelm statement
+StackIt – A Minimal Q&A Forum Platform
+## Overview
+StackIt is a minimal question-and-answer platform that supports collaborative learning and structured knowledge sharing.
+It’s designed to be simple, user-friendly, and focused on the core experience of asking and answering questions within a community.

+## Team Name: NaiveBaes
+---

 ## 🚀 Features